Senna Proctor

 Halstead embarked on his first full season in the BTCC in 2023, joining the grid with defending champions BRISTOL STREET MOTORS with EXCELR8.
 Throughout the season, he demonstrated determination and growth, culminating in two points-scoring finishes.
 His best result came in the opening round at Donington Park, where he achieved a seventh-place finish, marking a significant milestone in his BTCC career.

-Looking ahead to 2024, Halstead returns to the renamed Team BRISTOL STREET MOTORS with renewed focus and ambition.
-After gaining valuable experience and achieving points finishes in 2023, he aims to build on those achievements in the upcoming season.
-With the support of a strong team and a year of full-season BTCC competition under his belt, Halstead is poised to make further progress and continue his climb up the championship standings.
+In 2024, Halstead returned to the renamed Team BRISTOL STREET MOTORS with renewed focus and ambition.
+With the support of a strong team and a year of full-season BTCC competition under his belt, Halstead made further progress and continue his climb up the championship standings.